-Stage 27 (Byston Well route) is a major one, but only if you fulfill requirements to save Shouko Hazama: Rouri Yahan and Kanamoto Heiji are beating up your team badly with their new Aura Battler, but suddenly Soushi receives a familiar signal in Siegfried System, and out there comes no one but that supposed-lost Mark Sechs and Shouko, who outright curbstomped Rouri on spot.
-To put it into perspective, Fafner's resident Ill Girltakes hundreds level in badass so much that she's now known as a skillful female Aura Battler.
+- Stage 27 (Byston Well route) is a major one, but only if you fulfill requirements to save Shouko Hazama: Rouri Yahan and Kanamoto Heiji are beating up your team badly with their new Aura Battler, but suddenly Soushi receives a familiar signal in Siegfried System, and out there comes no one but that supposed-lost Mark Sechs and Shouko, who outright curbstomped Rouri on spot.
+To put it into perspective, Fafner's resident Ill Girl has been level-grinding so much that she's now known as a skillful female Aura Battler.
 Suddenly the stage's title "Earthlings' Aura Power" (and her name) instantly leads to a whole new meaning.

 Sousou Gundam: This is what you hail for your dream, Sakomizu?
 Sacrifices are permissable, but one who only relies on evil plans and trickery will not become a real king!

-Stage 29, Shinn and Lunamaria rushes out to save the Fafner cast as they try to persuade Koyo Kasugai to regain his humanity (if Shouko is alive, she'll take up that role as well), and revealing their new Combination Attack in the progress.
+- Stage 29, Shinn and Lunamaria rush out to save the Fafner cast as they try to persuade Koyo Kasugai to regain his humanity (if Shouko is alive, she'll pitch in too), and revealing their new Combination Attack in the progress.
 Luna then states she'll bear Shinn's responsibility to protect those around from being harmed, as she is now his partner.
-It also gets heartwarming when you realize thetwo actually gets married in real life.
+It also gets heartwarming when you realize the two actually get married in real life.

-That's just half of the awesomeness.
-Eida fought very hard for the first 22 stages so that her companions can live their ordinary life (it's a long story), but now (at the same time as of the above events) she also reaches her limit and is about to get killed......But suddenly, "CHOUJUUGATSHIN!"note Completely voiced, no less This signals Team D's reformation and your time for a counterattack, while the game's main theme is playing.
+- That's just half of the awesomeness.
+Eida fought very hard for the first 22 stages so that her companions can live their ordinary life (it's a long story), but now (at the same time as of the above events) she also reaches her limit and is about to get killed......But suddenly, "CHOUJUU GATSHIN!"note This signals Team D's reformation and your time for a counterattack, while the game's main theme is playing.
 The later half of the stage we'll see your team and Earth Federation race to destroy the nukes flying in the air, which is also an awesome thing to watch.